nschiermeier/minigame-image-recognition/README.md

 # minigame-image-recognition
-I wanted to beat my friends at Mario Party, so I decided to mak this
+I wanted to beat my friends at Mario Party, so I decided to make this